Pelosi, White House near agreement on coronavirus aid bill

 On the COVID-19 illness, Mnuchin cautioned that “people should understand the numbers are going to go up before they go down.”

 Emerging from her office at the Capitol late Thursday, Pelosi said an agreement on an aid package was near.
 She said a deal was “subject to an exchange of paper and we hope to have an announcement tomorrow.”
+Pelosi and Mnuchin spoke again early Friday.

 The potential deal between Congress and the White House would cap a tumultuous week in which Washington strained for a comprehensive response to the outbreak that is testing the nation’s political, financial and health care systems.

 President Donald Trump has struggled to show he’s on top of the crisis, after delivering conflicting descriptions of what the U.S. is doing to combat the virus.
-Classes, sports events, concerts and conferences have been canceled across the nation and the financial markets are cratering.
+Classes, sports events, concerts and conferences have been canceled across the nation and the financial markets have been cratering.

-Democrat Joe Biden, Trump’s chief 2020 presidential rival, criticized Trump for playing down the threat for weeks and promised if he becomes president to “always tell you the truth.”

 The House aid package builds on an emergency $8.3 billion measure approved last week and is aimed at providing additional health and financial resources to arrest the sudden spread of the pandemic and the kind of economic fallout unseen in a generation.
 Pelosi promised in a letter to colleagues that a third package was yet to come.